-FOR IMMEDIATE RELEASE (December 3, 2018)
+FOR IMMEDIATE RELEASE (June 15, 2019)

-Investor Sought for Taylor House in Moultonborough: Proposals Due January 10
+Investor Sought for Moultonborough's Taylor House: Proposals Due Sept 13th

-The Town of Moultonborough is seeking proposals from qualified parties for the purchase or long-term lease, and for the rehabilitation and redevelopment, of the historic French-Taylor House on Route 25 at the center of Moultonborough Village.
+The Town of Moultonborough is seeking proposals from qualified parties for the purchase, rehabilitation, and redevelopment of the historic French-Taylor House on Route 25 at the center of Moultonborough Village.
 The approximately 4000 square foot structure (house with attached barns), locally known as the Taylor House, is suitable for office, retail, residential, and mixed uses as per the Town's recently established Village Center Overlay District (VCOD).
-Incentives and other opportunities are detailed in the Request for Proposals on the Town website.
+Incentives and associated opportunities are detailed in the Request for Proposals on the Town website.

-The RFP issued on December 3rd notes how "The Town aims to be flexible in accommodating the needs of potential partners and investors and welcomes proposals that will best take advantage of the opportunities that this high traffic, high visibility location offers.
+The RFP notes how "The Town aims to be flexible in accommodating the needs of potential partners and investors and welcomes proposals that will best take advantage of the opportunities that this high traffic, high visibility location offers.
 An attractive project will retain the historic character and defining features of the house while accommodating new functions."
-Recent Town planning efforts and incentives are focused on village revitalization and promotion of economic development opportunities.
-Proposals are due on Thursday, January 10th, 2019.
+Recent Town planning efforts and incentives are focused on village revitalization and the promotion of economic development opportunities.
+Proposals are due on Friday, September 13th, 2019.

 The Town acquired the 5-acre former Taylor property with existing house and barns in March 2014.
 This property is located at the center of Moultonborough Village at 970 Whittier Highway, directly on the town's historic Main Street (Route 25).
-While the Town presently plans to retain the majority of the acreage around the Taylor House for the development of a Town Common or as community 'green' space, the Town will also remain flexible with regard to the needs of potential partners and investors interested in redevelopment of the historic structures fronting on Route 25.
+While the Town presently plans to retain acreage adjacent to the Taylor House for a Town Common or as community 'green' space, the Town will also remain flexible with regard to the needs of potential partners and investors interested in redevelopment of the historic structures fronting on Route 25.